measurement-factory/squid-notes/thumbs.md

 ----

-Before using a Connection object delivered by an AsyncCall, the receiving code must check that the connection is not closing.
+<a name="conn-via-async"></a>Before using a Connection object delivered by an AsyncCall, the receiving
+code must check that the connection is not closing.
 ----